lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

     - Someone demonstrates factorizing something small, say, the product of two single digit primes

     Probably somewhere around stage 2, we'll start seeing effort ramping up to guard against the arrival of the large scale fault tolerant quantum computer.

+    It's also worth noting that all of this ado about encryption is due to _one_ algorithm.
+If someone were to propose another game-changing algorithm, that would basically double the game-changing potential of quantum computing.
+I guess what I'm saying is, don't take my prediction too seriously, it is very vulnerable to [black swans](https://www.investopedia.com/terms/b/blackswan.asp).

 4. **Might I ever be interested in researching quantum computing?** I mean, never say never, right?
 But currently, my interest remains casual.
 That said, there seems to be so much room for researchers, such as:
     - electrical engineers and device physicists to make better qubits